RUTHRAN-SEC/Cloud-Security-Monitoring-Hardening-in-AWS/README.md

 All evidence screenshots live in [`ScreenShots/`](ScreenShots/), numbered in the order they're taken throughout the phases.
-Each phase doc lists the exact filenames expected for that phase — drop your own screenshots in as you complete each step.
-See [`ScreenShots/README.md`](ScreenShots/README.md) for the full checklist.
+Each phase doc lists the exact filenames expected for that phase.

 ---